XYHong18/human-robot/README.md

 After collecting the data, we can get the transformation matrix by running `svd.py`.
 The input is two numpy arrays, and the output is a rotation vector and a translation vector.

+When the calibration is done, you can run `no_interface.py` to test the accuracy of the movement of the robotic arm by clicking on a pixel in an OpenCV window, without the need to run a Kivy interface.